Moka Pot for Great Coffee on the Stove Top

 Don’t over grind.

 Place the funnel in a carafe or thermos.
 A carafe or thermos is handy whenever you brew extra coffee, even if you have an electric coffee maker; leaving it on a burner is a recipe for bitter, burnt coffee.
-It’s easy to find a carafe at the thrift store–I’ve never bought a new one!–but if you’re a buy-new kinda person, here are some current online prices at amazon for coffee carafes.
+It’s easy to find a carafe at the thrift store–I’ve never bought a new one!–but if you’re a buy-new kinda person, check current online prices for coffee carafes at amazon.

 Line the funnel with a coffee filter and fill with freshly ground coffee.